-Disputes that may arise concerning the interpretation or execution of the present Treaty shall, unless otherwise agreed, be submitted direct to arbitration.
+Disputes that may arise concerning the interpretation or execution of the present Treaty shall, unless otherwise agreed, be submitted direct by either Party to the Permanent Court of International Justice by a simple application.

-The present Treaty shall be ratified, and the exchange of ratifications shall take place at Budapest as soon as possible.

-The Treaty is concluded for a period of ten years, dating from the exchange of ratifications.
-If it has not been denounced at least one year before the expiry of that period, it shall remain in force for a further period of ten years, and similarly thereafter.
+- I. The present Treaty shall be ratified, and the exchange of ratifications shall take place at Budapest as soon as possible. - 2.
+It shall enter into force on the thirtieth day after the exchange of the instruments of ratification. - 3.
+The Treaty is concluded for a period of five years, dating from the exchange of ratifications. - 4.
+If it has not been denounced at least one year before the expiry of that period, it shall remain in force for a further period of five years, and similarly thereafter.